Herman Wouk Is Still Alive: Publication

 "Herman Wouk Is Still Alive" came about as part of a bet between King and his son Owen during the NCAA Division I men's basketball tournament in which the loser would have to write a story based on a title supplied by the winner.
-Owen King came up with the title after reading in an article that Herman Wouk was still alive and writing despite being in his mid-nineties.
+Owen King came up with the title after reading in an article that Herman Wouk was still alive and writing despite being in his mid-nineties (he would die in 2019 aged 103).
 King conceived of the story after reading about the 2009 Taconic State Parkway crash.

 "Herman Wouk Is Still Alive" was first published in The Atlantic in May 2011.
 It was collected as part of the 2015 work The Bazaar of Bad Dreams.

 Reception

-Rocky Wood described "Herman Wouk Is Still Alive" as "King showing once again what a clear eye he has for observing society" and "another mainstream story that illustrates the horror that lurks in real life".
-Tim Lepczyk described it as "an enjoyable and saddening story".
+Rocky Wood described "Herman Wouk Is Still Alive" as "King showing once again what a clear eye he has for observing society" and "another mainstream story that illustrates the horror that lurks in real life."
+Tim Lepczyk described it as "an enjoyable and saddening story."
 Herman Wouk himself was asked about the short story in a questions and answers session published as part of his 2012 novel The Lawgiver; Wouk stated "I read Mr. King's short story and enjoyed it."
 The story won the 2011 Bram Stoker Award for Short Fiction.